-John has a party.
+?John has a party.

 If so (as in this case, e.g., "John has a party every Friday"), it adds evidence that the noun is eventive.
-If the sentence suggests that the situation is taking place at the very moment that it is uttered, it adds evidence that the noun is stative (as for ex. in "John has a cold").
+If the sentence suggests that the situation is taking place at the very moment that it is uttered, it adds evidence that the noun is stative (as for example in "John has a cold").

-Additional Discussion and Examples Notice that one of the criteria for being an eventive noun sense is that the noun does NOT have to be transparently related to a verb, and it does NOT have to license arguments in a clausal NP structure.
+Discussion and Examples Notice that one of the criteria for being an eventive noun sense is that the noun does NOT have to be transparently related to a verb, and it does NOT have to license arguments in a clausal NP structure.
 Eventive noun senses frequently do show these characteristics, but it is not a requirement; this often distinguishes this noun sense type from nominalizations, for which these two criteria are required.
 However, there is a very significant intersection of eventive senses and nominalization senses.

-Returning to the definitional criteria of section 2, (1-2), we briefly consider the characteristics of the "change within the world of discourse".
-To the extent this change is not singular, homogeneous, or occurring over a short period, but instead is a collection of changes of different kinds, and possibly over a longer period of time, to that extent the noun is less eventive.
+Returning to the definitional criteria of eventive noun senses above, we briefly consider the characteristics of the "change within the world of discourse".
+The noun sense in question is less eventive to the extent that this change is not singular, homogeneous, or occurring over a short period, but instead is a collection of changes of different kinds, and possibly over a longer period of time.
 Where exactly an event ceases to be a change and becomes a gradually changing state is a matter of choice, depending on the timescale of the perspective being taken in the discourse.
 Thus "war" may be (weakly) eventive in the phrase "WW II", if it is seen as a point 'event' within the span of a century of more, whereas it is very unlikely to be so in "the 100-years' War" over the same time span.
 Similarly, the weathering of the Sphinx over centuries is not a canonical event, even though it is a rather homogeneous and continuous process.

-Additional evidence for being Eventive are: the existence of a corresponding verb form; the noun sense occurring with similar patterns of complements (their hope for peace, they hoped for peace); and the presence in the noun of a recognized nominalization suffix.
+Additional evidence for a noun sense being eventive is: (i) the existence of a corresponding verb form; (ii) the noun sense occurring with similar patterns of complements (their hope for peace, they hoped for peace); and (iii) the presence in the noun of a recognized nominalization suffix.
 However, as noted earlier not all nominalization senses are eventive (e.g. an understanding of the issues...) and not all eventive nouns are nominalizations (e.g. party).